Who Pays for Court-Appointed Help

 If not otherwise compensated for services rendered, an investigator, accountant or lawyer appointed pursuant to this article is entitled to reasonable compensation from the estate of the decedent.

-A.R.S. § 14-3722(A)The court determines what qualifies as "reasonable."
-If the court compensates the provider directly, it may charge the estate for that cost and deposit the recovered funds into the probate fund under A.R.S.
+If the court pays the provider directly, it may charge the estate for that cost.
+It then deposits the recovered funds into the probate fund under A.R.S.
 14-5433.

 When the Estate Cannot Cover the Cost

 Not every estate has enough assets to pay for appointed professionals.
-When compensation from the estate is not feasible, the court itself covers the cost.
-The county may also pay from general fund appropriations and later seek reimbursement from the estate if assets become available.
+When the estate cannot cover the cost, the court itself pays.

 Notwithstanding subsection A of this section, if compensation by the estate is not feasible the court shall determine and pay reasonable compensation for services rendered by an investigator, accountant or lawyer appointed in a probate administration proceeding.